Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 The most obvious application for the Weather Station Starter Kit is to display the measurements of the environment on the LCD 20x4 Bricklet.
-This can be done through three different paths:
+This can be done through four different paths:

 * USB connection to PC: Install Brick Daemon and application on PC, connect Master Brick of Weather Station to PC via USB.
 * Wi-Fi connection to PC: Install application on PC, connect to Weather Station directly over Wi-Fi or through an access point.
+* RED Brick: Use Brick Viewer to upload the application.
+How this works in detail is described in the :ref:`RED Brick documenation <red_brick_program_tab>`.
 * Raspberry Pi or other embedded board integrated in Weather Station:
   Install Brick Daemon and application on embedded board, connect Master Brick of Weather Station to embedded board via USB.

 .. batti: link to further enhancement section? how to use rasp with weather station etc.

-All three possible solutions can use the same source code.
+All four possible solutions can use the same source code.

 Example implementations with step-by-step instructions are available for: |write_to_lcd_examples|.